 Students who are unfamiliar with scholarship applications should seek advice from educational experts.
 Here are a few online resources for scholarship applicants to peruse:

-QuestBridge: This organization provides assistance and support to low-income and underprivileged men and women with college aspirations.
-QuestBridge’s website features links to more than a dozen scholarship databases.
+- QuestBridge: This organization provides assistance and support to low-income and underprivileged men and women with college aspirations.

-BigFuture: CollegeBoard’s customizable scholarship aggregator allows users to browse more than 2,200 scholarships, internships, and other financial aid opportunities.
+- BigFuture: CollegeBoard's customizable scholarship aggregator allows users to browse scholarships, internships, and other financial aid opportunities offered through more than 2,200 programs.

-Foundations: Students should explore scholarship opportunities through established businesses and professional organizations affiliated with their proposed field of study.
-Other foundational awards are available through women’s or minority rights advocacy groups.
+Students should explore scholarship opportunities offered by established businesses and professional organizations affiliated with their proposed field of study.
+Other foundational awards are available through women's or minority rights advocacy groups.

-Local Community Organizations: Scholarships are often offered through community-based groups such as churches, youth centers, rotary clubs, and chambers of commerce.
-While these awards tend to be smaller in monetary value, they are also typically less competitive than national or statewide scholarships.
+Scholarships are often offered through community-based groups such as churches, youth centers, rotary clubs, and chambers of commerce.
+While these awards are usually smaller in monetary value, they also tend to be less competitive than national or statewide scholarships.

 General Scholarships for Hispanic Students